shajon1211045/berry-recognizer/index.md

 ---
-title : Home
+title: Home
-layout : page
+layout: page
 ---

-# Image recognizer
+# Image Recognizer

 Can classify 10 different berry types<br/>
-The types of Berries are the following:<br/>
+The types of berries are the following:<br/>

 1. Blueberry
 2. Cranberry